-Conveniently located in The Valley, Hall's Unique Bakery was founded in 1990 by Mr. Andre T. Hall.
+Conveniently located in South Hill, Hall's Unique Bakery was founded in 1990 by Mr. Andre T. Hall.

 While this Anguilla bakery serves everything from sweets, to sandwiches and hot food, the inspiration for its existence all stems from the joy of giving homemade bread and coconut tarts to friends.

 Andre's mother and her love for baking made quite an impression on him.
 Enthused by the reaction of the recipients of his mothers' baked goods (especially the coconut tarts), he turned the notion into a business - Hall's Unique Bakery.

 The secret of the special coconut tarts was in the way his mother made them.

 Today, that same coconut tart is made with the same standards and with a few additional ingredients.

 In fact, the Hall's Unique Bakery coconut tart (which has been featured on the Food Network) has fans from as far away as Australia, Sweden and many throughout United States.

 are hot and ready to go...

 In addition to the coconut tarts, there are plenty of other local bakery goods that patrons line up for...

 Patties are a hot item and come filled with kingfish, saltfish, chicken and beef.